mdreisinger/MoneyRobot/README.md

         poetry env remove <current environment>
         poetry install  # will create a new environment using your updated configuration

-# Package and push to S3
+# Package and push database_setup to S3
 - `poetry build`
 - `aws s3 cp dist/moneyrobot-0.1.0-py3-none-any.whl s3://moneyrobot/`
 - On Bastion: